 Delivering better quality

-3 POINTS – for applications were the concept is to construct facilities (as above), along with some intervention in the silvilcultural management of the woodland which would have shorter-term benefits.
+3 POINTS – for applications where the concept is to construct facilities (as above), along with some intervention in the silvilcultural management of the woodland which would have shorter-term benefits.
 For example, thinning, rhododendron clearance, cleaning or remedial tree safety works, or signage

 Delivery of good practice

 1 POINT – for applications which meet the minimum eligibility requirements and relevant industry standards.

 3 POINTS – for applications which demonstrate that you have liaised with consultees, communities and neighbours and addressed, where possible, any points they may have raised.

 5 POINTS – for applications which are community owned, led, or supported and clearly demonstrate the delivery of significant benefits to the local community.

 1 POINT – will be awarded, as an additional point, where: